mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 11.10.2019
+* Kernel PCA with polynomial and Gauss Kernel
+* First version of a more flexible Thread pool.

 Date 22.8.2019
 * Extended distance class with pairwise distance functions
 * These distance functions are now available in tsne